ibisek/piups/README.md

 # raspiups
-Rapsberry Pi UPS
+(Rapsberry|Orange) Pi UPS

-More info will come soon..
-B)
+More details will follow..